AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/campaign-activity-report.md

 See how your [smart campaigns](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/understanding-batch-and-trigger-smart-campaigns.md) are performing.

-1. [Create a report](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the **Campaign Activity** [report type](/help/marketo/product-docs/reporting/basic-reporting/report-types/report-type-overview.md).
+1. [Create a report](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the **[!UICONTROL Campaign Activity]** [report type](/help/marketo/product-docs/reporting/basic-reporting/report-types/report-type-overview.md).

-1. [Set the time frame of your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/change-a-report-time-frame.md) and click the **Report** tab.
+1. [Set the time frame of your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/change-a-report-time-frame.md) and click the **[!UICONTROL Report]** tab.

 1. Great!
 Explore your report to identify your most effective campaigns, grouped by campaign type.